sympy/SymPEPs/SymPEP-0001.md

 - briefly describe any major points of contention and how they were resolved,

-- include a sentence like: “If there are no substantive objections within 7 days from this email, then the SymPEP will be accepted; see SymPEP 1 for more details.”
+- include a sentence like: "If there are no substantive objections within 7 days from this email, then the SymPEP will be accepted; see SymPEP 1 for more details."

-After you send the email, add the the email thread to the Discussion section of the SymPEP, so that people can find it later.
+After you send the email, add the email thread to the Discussion section of the SymPEP, so that people can find it later.

 Generally the SymPEP author will be the one to send this email, but anyone can do it.
 The important thing is to make sure that everyone knows when a SymPEP is